 Directive 2007/64/EC of the European Parliament and of the Council on payment services in the internal market (the Payment Services Directive or PSD) provides for common rules on electronic payments (e.g. payments through the use of debit card or money transfers) in 31 European countries (i.e. countries of the EU, Iceland, Norway and Lichtenstein).
-The PSD regulates in detail the information that must be provided to the users of the payment services and renders the payments faster and more secure.
-It also permits to the new entities called "payment institutions" to provide payment services in parallel to banks as "payment services providers".
+The PSD regulates in detail the information that must be provided to the users of the payment services and renders the payment services in parallel to banks as "payment services providers".
 The PSD covers any kind of payment through electronic means, from transfer of credit and direct charge orders to payments through the use of a card (including credit cards), wire transfers and payments through the use of a mobile phone and internet, excluding the payments with cash and checks.
 Payments in every European currency, not only euro, are covered, under the condition that the payment service providers of both the payer and the payee are located in one of the 31 European countries.